Bios-Marcel/cordless/README.md

 develop any further.

 The application only uses the official Discord API and doesn't send data to any third party.
-However, this application is not an product official product by Discord (Hammer & Chisel).
+However, this application is not a official product by Discord (Hammer & Chisel).

 [Small demo video made by me](https://peertube.social/videos/watch/15ae8076-2de6-4f97-8947-93d8b356ad08)